Confused about "The Witcher" on Netflix? Showrunner Henry Cavill Explain the timeline - The Media Times

-It’s been a week since Netflix launched the first season of “The Witcher”.
-Many people see it as an attempt by the streaming giant to develop their own “Game of Thrones”.
-It is undoubtedly questionable whether a show is based on the rather strange Polish fantasy.
-Novels and short stories can attract people in the more straightforward way that the HBO series did.
-In addition, the first episodes of “The Witcher” have a lot to offer if you are not yet familiar with this universe.
+It’s too early to say whether the Netflix series “The Witcher” can do for the streaming giant what “Game of Thrones” did for HBO, although it sure feels like this show is the latest attempt from Netflix to do just that.
+But “The Witcher” can seem a little intimidating at first with its complicated narrative, which may make it difficult for people to get involved.
+Even though “Game of Thrones” viewers initially had their own problems keeping track of the immense number of characters – as someone who can’t remember names, I had to keep the family tree handy when I watched Season 1 Back in the day.

-However, if you haven’t read Polish author Andrzej Sapkowski’s works on Geralt of Rivia, show runners Lauren Schmidt Hissrich and star Henry Cavill are still confident that “The Witcher” won’t confuse you, although there are three different timelines on the show expire immediately, which is a) a serious departure from novels and stories, and b) something that is not immediately obvious to the viewer.
+But even if you haven’t read Polish author Andrzej Sapkowski’s works about Geralt of Rivia, show runners Lauren Schmidt Hissrich and star Henry Cavill are still confident that “The Witcher” won’t be too confusing, although the show has three different ones Timelines run at once, which is a) a serious departure from novels and stories, and b) something that is not immediately obvious to the viewer.

 Hissirch actually hopes that this will do more than harm as the different timelines allow her to introduce the main characters Monster Hunter Geralt from Rivia (Cavill), Sorceress Yennefer (Anya Chalotra) and young Princess Ciri (Freya Allan) all at once.
 It is also a great departure from the books.